 Opera News praises Corey Bix for his “clear sense of drama and self-possession, exhibiting sturdy, unwavering control, flinty resonance and confident high notes.”
 In the 2017-18 season, he makes his role debut as Lohengrin with Opera South West, and performances of Judge Danforth in The Crucible with Opera Santa Barbara, and joins Des Moines Metro Opera for Hauptman in Wozzeck and the Governor/Vanderdendur in Candide.
 Last season, he joined Canadian Opera Company as Elemer in Arabella, and Dallas Opera for their production of Korngold’s Der Ring des Polykrates.
-He recently returned to Virginia Opera for his first performances of Max in Der Freischütz and the Lyric Opera of Chicago as Énée and Helenus in Les Troyens.
-In addition, he joins the Metropolitan Opera roster for its production of Der fliegende Holländer.
-Last season, he returned to San Francisco Opera for Augustin Moser in Die Meistersinger von Nürnberg and its production of Jenůfa and joined Virginia Opera as Erik in Der fliegende Holländer, Austin Lyric Opera to reprise his acclaimed portrayal of Lennie in Of Mice and Men, and sang Mahler’s Das Lied von der Erde at the Centro Nacional de las Artes in Mexico City.
+He recently returned to Virginia Opera for his first performances of Max in Der Freischütz, the Lyric Opera of Chicago as Énée and Helenus in Les Troyens, and joined the Metropolitan Opera roster for its production of Der fliegende Holländer.
+He recently returned to San Francisco Opera as Augustin Moser in Die Meistersinger von Nürnberg and also for its production of Jenůfa, joined Virginia Opera as Erik in Der fliegende Holländer, Austin Lyric Opera to reprise his acclaimed portrayal of Lennie in Of Mice and Men, and sang Mahler’s Das Lied von der Erde at the Centro Nacional de las Artes in Mexico City.